johnpfay/EnergyPracticum2020/general_notes.md

 #### OSM + GeoPandas

+* Download roads from NC DOT
+* Subset NC major roads (interstates and major roads to new shapefile
 * Load NC major roads (shapefile) into a GeoPandas geodataframe
 * Buffer freeways
 * Use OSMNX to retrieve freeways